 AlintaGas submitted that although Schedule 39 of the DBNGP Asset Sale Agreement sets out tariffs for services, this comprises only a warranty given by Epic Energy as to tariffs it then proposed to implement, and further that it could make an acceptable return at those tariffs.
 That is, neither the State nor AlintaGas gave any undertaking to accept the tariffs as proposed, and there could be no such undertaking given by the State or AlintaGas since the determination of tariffs under the National Access Code is outside the State's or AlintaGas's control.
 Schedule 39 was a contractual representation by Epic Energy to AlintaGas of its then proposed tariff rates and path, and the fact that it felt that those rates and path (for a T1 equivalent Reference Service) would be profitable - Schedule 39 is in no way evidence of a "regulatory compact".
-Moreover, AlintaGas indicated that it is in no way bound to accept the tariffs and tariff path in Schedule 39; it was and is at liberty to seek lower and different tariffs, if such tariffs are consistent with the National Access Code, and that this fact was clearly communicated to Epic Energy at the time of the DBNGP sale.
+Moreover, AlintaGas indicated that it is in no way bound to accept the tariffs, if such tariffs are consistent with the National Access Code, and that this fact was clearly communicated to Epic Energy at the time of the DBNGP sale.
 The submission from Treasury/Office of Energy indicated a similar position: